TPC Southwind

-TPC Southwind is a private golf club in Shelby County, Tennessee, southern United States, located within the gated community of Southwind in Southeast Memphis.
+TPC Southwind is a private golf club in Shelby County, Tennessee, southern United States, located within the gated community of Southwind in southeast Memphis.

 East-southeast of central Memphis, the 18-hole championship golf course was designed by Ron Prichard, in consultation with tour pros Hubert Green and Fuzzy Zoeller.
 TPC Southwind opened in 1988, and is a member of the Tournament Players Club network operated by the PGA Tour.
 It is near the world headquarters of FedEx, adjacent to the west.

+PGA Tour

-TPC Southwind has been the venue for the tour's annual FedEx St. Jude Classic, formerly the Memphis Open, since 1989.
+TPC Southwind was the venue for the tour's annual FedEx St. Jude Classic, formerly the Memphis Open, for three decades (1989–2018).
 The event was previously played at Colonial Country Club in Cordova.
 TPC Southwind was renovated following the 2004 event.

+In 2019, FedEx took over sponsorship of the WGC Invitational and relocated it to Memphis, played at TPC Southwind in late July.
+The WGC event continued the charitable relationship with St. Jude Children's Research Hospital, and was renamed WGC-FedEx St. Jude Invitational.
+For the 2022 season, the WGC Invitational was discontinued, and the first FedEx Cup playoff event was relocated to TPC Southwind with FedEx as the new title sponsor and became the FedEx St. Jude Championship, played in mid-August.

 Course

 The course length for the first PGA Tour event was 7006 yd in 1989, and has played at 7244 yd since 2005, except in 2007 and 2008, when it was five yards shorter.
 With 94 bunkers and ten water hazards, TPC Southwind was ranked ninth in difficulty out of 51 courses on the PGA Tour in 2011.
 Hole #14 at 239 yd consistently ranks as one of the toughest par 3's on the PGA Tour.

-The course grass is Bermuda for the greens and rough, with Zoysia on the tees and fairways.
-Prior to 2005, the greens were bent grass.
+Grass Types

+TPC Southwind has multiple varieties of grass to maintain playing conditions on the course.